WSBA (AM): First day

-The station signed on the air with a prayer by the Rev. Paul E. V. Shannon of the first United Brethren Church.
+The station signed on the air with a prayer by the Reverend Paul E. V. Shannon of the first United Brethren Church.
 York Mayor Harry B. Anstine read his Heroes Day proclamation.
 Much of the programming reflected that the nation was nearing the end of the first year of World War II.

 The station had a 240-foot antenna and a 1,000 watt transmitter.
 An advertisement on page 3 that day called WSBA "York's own radio station."

 Nearby, 580 WHP in Harrisburg went on the air in 1925, predating WSBA by 17 years.
-WLXW (now WHYL) in Carlisle was first on the air in 1948, six years after WSBA and WGET in Gettysburg first aired August 27, 1950.
-WHVR AM in Hanover went into operation on January 2, 1949 on 1280 kHz with a power of 1000 watts.
+WLXW (now WHYL) in Carlisle went on the air in 1948, six years after WSBA and WGET in Gettysburg first aired August 27, 1950.
+WHVR AM in Hanover went into operation on January 7, 1949, on 1280 kHz with a power of 1000 watts.

 Other stations in York in the 1950-1970 period included WORK and WNOW-FM and WNOW (AM) which was mainly country.

 Moving to AM 910

-WSBA moved from 900 to 910 kHz in October 1949.
-It still continued to be listed in radio listings as the old frequency 900 kHz through the middle 50s when the Gazette and Daily discontinued the radio listings.
+WSBA moved from 900 to 910 kHz on October 21, 1949.
+It still continued to be listed in radio listings as the old frequency 900 kHz through the middle of the 50s when the Gazette and Daily discontinued the radio listings.

 The move allowed WSBA to increase its daytime power to 5,000 watts.
-WSBA's move to 910 is discussed in more detail in the Publication, Susquehanna First 50 Years by Phillip K. Eberly.
+WSBA's move to 910 is discussed in more detail in the publication "Susquehanna First 50 Years" by Phillip K. Eberly.

-Full service MOR
+Full-service MOR

-During the 1950-1980 period WSBA carried a full service, middle of the road (MOR) format of popular music, news and sports.
+During the 1950-1980 period, WSBA carried a full service, middle of the road (MOR) format of popular music, news, and sports.
 Ed Wickenheiser was one of the newscasters in the earliest reporting of the "Three Mile Island accident" in 1979 and is cited in the book TMI by investigative reporter Mark Lane.

-During Hurricane Agnes and Eloise, snowstorms and other weather events, WSBA had frequent updates and information.
+During Hurricanes Agnes and Eloise, snowstorms, and other weather events, WSBA had frequent updates and information.
 When disasters hit, regular programming stopped.
-During the late 50s and early 60s, the station did a rundown of the top 40 on Saturday afternoon.
+During the late 50s and early 60s, the station did a rundown of that week's Top 40 Hits on Saturday afternoons.

 Ralph Lockwood was a long term morning host during that period and had a fictional sidekick Luscious Laverne.
 Ed Lincoln was another personality at that time who had a feature, the hit of the week, which was played every night on his program.
-That was available in Sol Kessler's Hi Fi Shop for $.59 during that week.
-This is noted in an advertisement in The Gazette and Daily April 26, 1957.
+The feature was available in Sol Kessler's Hi Fi Shop for $.59 during that week.